seahorce-scidac/REMORA/Docs/sphinx_doc/Fennel.rst

 The values ``none`` and ``off`` disable biology.
 The biology tracer count is set by the active Fennel tracer set and is independent of ``remora.nscalar``, which counts passive (dye) scalars only.
 A run may carry both: the state is laid out as temperature, salinity, the passive scalars, then the biology tracers.
-With biology active ``remora.nscalar`` defaults to 0, so a Fennel run carries no dye unless it asks for some.
+``remora.nscalar`` defaults to 0, so a Fennel run carries no dye unless it asks for some.

 .. warning::